 Your camper is equipped with exterior lights not normally found on autos to comply with state and federal regulations.
 It's important not to alter the lights or the reflecting markers.
-Check the exterior lighting frequently and replace any burned out bulbs or damaged parts as soon as possible.
+Check the exterior lighting frequently and replace any inoperative or damaged lighting fixtures as soon as possible.